mdhall272/STraTUS/README.md

 # TTsampler
 This utility takes as input a phylogenetic tree and samples uniformly from the set of possible transmission trees, as described [here](http://www.biorxiv.org/content/early/2017/07/08/160812).

-It is primarily intended for those interested in exploring the structure of transmission tree space, and should not generally be used for phylodynamic inference.
+It is primarily intended for those interested in exploring the structure of transmission tree space, or in developing algorithms to do this, and should not generally be used for phylodynamic inference on its own.

 Both an R package and a standalone R script for the command line (TTSamplerCommandLine.R) are provided.
 Documentation for the former is [here](https://github.com/mdhall272/TTsampler/blob/master/TTsampler/TTsampler.pdf).
 The latter will not be updated further, but is retained and has equal functionality at present (October 2017).